NishikiChisato/NishikiChisato.github.io/_posts/2025-06-06-english-grammar-in-use-present-and-past.md

 Some verbs (for example, **know** and **want**) are not normally used in continuous forms (**is** + -**ing**, **was** + -**ing** etc.)
 - We were good friends.
 We **know** each other well. (*not* we were knowing)
 - I was enjoying the party, but Chris **wanted** to go home. (*not* was wanting)

+# Conclusion

+To summarize, let's review the *present simple/continuous* and the *past simple/continuous*.

+The *present simple* is used to describe **general truths, habits, or actions that happen repeatedly**.
+It can also describe permanent situations that continue for a long time.

+In contrast, the *present continuous* describes an ongoing action that is happening at the monment of speaking and is not yet complete.
+It's often used for temporary situations.
+- Note the difference between **I always do**(a habit) and **I always doing**(often used to describe a frequent, and perhaps annoying, habit).
+- Some verbs, known as *stative verbs* (e.g., know, believe, want), are not normally used in the continuous form, even when describing an ongoing state.

+The *past simple* is used to describe a single, completed action that happends in the past.

+The *past continuous* describes an ongoing action that was in progress at a specific time in the past.
+The action started before that time but had not yet finished.
+- We often use these two tenses together.
+For an action that interrupted another, the interrupting action uses the *past simple*, while the ongoing background action uses the *past continuous* (e.g., I **was watching** TV when the phone **rang**).
+- The rule about *stative verbs* not being used in continuous form also applies to the *past continuous*.